 To request an approved modification: The school entity must send a letter detailing the specific modification they are requesting to the Division of School Health (1) on school letterhead, (2) signed by the Superintendent/CEO, and (3) confirming that the requested change has been incorporated into the school entity's health policy/procedures with approval by the school board.
 The letter must be sent to: Director, Division of School Health, 30 Kline Plaza, Harrisburg, PA 17104.
 Upon receipt of the request, the Division of School Health and the Secretary of Health will either deny or approve the request and inform the school entity of the decision in a hard copy letter sent to the Superintendent/CEO.

-Article XIV of the Pennsylvania Public School Code requires that public school entities hire a school physician.
+Article XIV of the Pennsylvania Public School Code requires that public school entities hire a school physician and dentist.
 Appointments shall be approved by the Department of Health.
-To request approval for a school physician, the school entity must submit a request in writing on district letterhead and include: 1) name of the physician as it appears on their license; 2) their license number and 3) date of decision to contract with this physician.
-The letter is only required when contracting with a new physician.
+To request approval for a school physician or dentist, the school entity must submit a request in writing on district letterhead and include: 1) name of the physician or dentist as it appears on their license; 2) their license number and 3) date of decision to contract with this physician or dentist.
+The letter is only required when contracting with a new physician or dentist.
 The request must be mailed to: Division of School Health, 30 Kline Plaza Harrisburg, PA 17104.